The idea of veganism.

-Searching on the internet about Veganism has lead me to many definitions, and the philosophy behind it.
+Searching on the internet about Veganism lead me to many definitions, and the philosophy behind it.
 Gathering all these definitions, it seems the opinion that I have made is a simple one, Veganism is just another type of food habit preferred by certain individuals.
-It is a practice of abstaining from animal products, and rejecting commodity status of animals.
+It is a practice of abstaining from animal products, and rejecting commodity status of the animals.

 In my search, I also came across many resources where philosophy is built with the idea of being moral.
 This sense of morality is based on the fact that there isn’t any exploitation or cruelty done to animals.
 Many “Gurus” and articles have spoken and written about it extensively.
-It’s all good until you have a conversation with followers of this philosophy.
+It’s all good until you have a conversation with the followers of this philosophy.
 It seems some exhibit tendency of being cruel to other forms of food habit.
 They are extremely aggressive to denounce other food habits.
 Ironically, one of the benefits of Veganism, as being philosophised, is not having the feeling of aggression.
 The idea behind writing this piece is to provide a viewpoint which might broaden the horizon of this discussion.

 Let me begin with morality.
 Morality is not absolute, but is a very dynamic aspect of society.
 Yes, there is a cruelty when animals become part of the food chain, but that’s how nature has built this world.
 Plants are also life forms, the only problem is when they are being used for food, being cut down, they don’t have a facial expression to show fear or tears.
 Every single life form existing on this planet wants to survive.
 The idea is not to exploit, but cruelty is inevitable in this schema of things.